hpides/WALT/README.md

-# Whole system config
+# WALT
+WALT (Web API Load Tester) is a realistic load generator for web applications.
+It consists of 6 microservices that deal with different tasks in the system.
+Their code is spread out to different subprojects.
-This scripts make starting all services for development or productive usage easier.
+The scripts in this project make starting all services for development or productive usage easier.
 The docker-compose.yml contains a configuration that can bring up performance data storage and its required database with persistent storage, request generator, an apache serving the frontend and a correctly configured mqtt broker with a single command.
 Also, there is a script that automatically deploys all components into a Kubernetes cluster.

 ## Preparations